 Alpine Eco Trek’s Trek Duffle Bag

-Middle Body: 2 pairs T-shirts, 1 pair polar fleece or woolen jumpers, a pair warm under wears with long sleeves, gloves, (Mittens for climbing trip).
+Middle Body: 2 pairs T-shirts, 1 pair polar fleece or woolen jumpers, a pair of warm underwear with long sleeves, gloves, (Mittens for the climbing trip).

 Upper body: Warm hat, pick cap, neck cover, dust mask.

-Other necessary Items: Day pack 30 + liters (preferably light weight & comfortable) UV polarize sun glass, minimum 50+ sun block lotion, good qualities 2 metal water bottle 1liter each, head Lamp with spare batteries, camera spare batteries or charging devices with 2 pin holder, Personal medications, pad lock.
+Other necessary Items: Day pack 30 + liters (preferably lightweight and comfortable) UV polarize sunglass, minimum 50+ sunblock lotion, good qualities 2 metal water bottle 1liter each, head Lamp with spare batteries, camera spare batteries or charging devices with 2 pin holder, Personal medications, padlock.

-Optional items: Money belt, penknife (Leather man/Swiss knife), Binocular, personal diary, novels, swing kid, Energy bars, water purify drops/tablets, playing cards etc.
+Optional items: Money belt, penknife (Leatherman/Swiss knife), Binocular, personal diary, novels, swing kid, Energy bars, water purifying drops/tablets, playing cards, etc.